 Following the creation of the Florida Department of Juvenile Justice in 1994, Commissioner Davison served as the Department’s first Director of Legislative Affairs and later as an Assistant General Counsel.
 After a period of time in the private sector with the Law Firm of Williams, Wilson, and Sexton as a senior associate and lobbyist, Commissioner Davison returned the Department of Juvenile Justice as the Deputy Secretary.
 Subsequently, Commissioner Davison transferred to the Florida Department of Corrections where he also served as the Deputy Secretary.
 As Deputy Secretary, at both agencies, he was second in command and was responsible for the executive oversight of institutions, probation, health services, residential services, detention, staff development, and information technology.
 At the time of his appointment to the Commission, Davison was serving as the Legal Counsel and Director of Administration for the Gadsden County Sheriff’s Office where he provided advice and counsel on a wide range of legal and administrative issues.
 Concurrently, Commissioner Davison was serving as the program coordinator for the City of Tallahassee Community Connections Restorative Justice Program.

 Commissioner Davison has previously served as a member of the Florida Violent Crime and Drug Control Council, the Florida Supreme Court Task Force on Treatment Based Drug Courts, the Workforce Florida Board of Directors, the Keiser University Criminal Justice Advisory Committee, and the Tallahassee Community College Criminal Justice Advisory Committee.
 He also served as a member and chairman of the Florida Council on the Social Status of Black Men and Boys.
-Commissioner Davison currently serves his community as a Counselor for the Florida American Legion Boys State and as a member of the Leon High School Advisory Board.
+Commissioner Davison is a member of the Florida Bar, and currently serves his community as a Counselor for the Florida American Legion Boys State and as a member of the Committee of 99 of Tallahassee/Leon County.

 Commissioner Davison was appointed by Governor Scott and the Cabinet on August 19, 2014 and was confirmed by the Florida Senate on April 29, 2015 to serve a six-year term, which extends until June 30, 2020.